yzdxs/learn-anything/readme.md

 - 📄 = it is a research paper
 - 👀 = it is a video or a talk
 - 🖋️ = it is an article
+- 🗃️ = it is a blog
 - 🌐 = it is a wiki article
 - 🐙 = it is a github page
 - 👾 = it is interactive (can be a tutorial or some presentation)
 - 🎙️ = it is a podcast
-- 📰 = it is a newsletter
+- 📮 = it is a newsletter
 - 🗣️ = it is a chat (either a slack channel, discord server or similar)
 - 🎥 = it is a youtube channel
 - 🤖 = it is a reddit thread or comment